tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 {{#playpen src/musig.rs}}

+## Security demonstration

 As a final demonstration, let's show how MuSig defeats the cancellation attack from the naïve signature scheme described above.
-Using the same idea as in [the previous section](#key_cancellation_attack), Bob has provided fake values for his nonce and public keys:
+Using the same idea as in [the previous section](#key-cancellation-attack), Bob has provided fake values for his nonce and public keys:

 \\[